davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/throughTheForestPerceptionFailure.md

+_Perception check **failed**_

-The road was not the way they were going, but they didn't know that.
+They were not going toward the road, but they didn't know that.
 And the woods were foreign to them, but not to their pursuers.

 {{#if-has-flag "bothCompanionsAlive"}}
 "They're getting close!" shouted the minister.